jfhbrook/node-ecstatic/README.md

 ### `opts.cache`

-Customize cache control with `opts.cache`, in seconds.
+Customize cache control with `opts.cache` , if it is a number then it will set max-age in seconds.
+Other wise it will pass through directly to cache-control.
 Time defaults to 3600 s (ie, 1 hour).

 ### `opts.showDir`